What is Infragram?

-An "infrablue" image is one in which the "red" channel of the (JPEG, PNG, GIF) image contains primarily "near-infrared" information.
-Such images can be generated using many inexpensive digital cameras and webcams by removing the infrared block filter and by then adding a filter that selectively blocks red light (this is something the Public Lab Infragram platform nicely accomplishes).
-For more info, check out Public Lab's guide to near-infrared imaging.
+An "infrablue" image is one in which the "red" channel of the image shows "near-infrared" light instead of the usual red.
+Such images can be generated using many inexpensive digital cameras and webcams by removing the infrared block filter and then adding a filter that selectively blocks red light (this is something the Public Lab Infragram kits nicely accomplish).

 Learn how this technique works, and help improve it, by joining Public Lab, an open community working towards affordable, open source environmental science tools for real-world problems.

 Recent images uploaded by contributors like you | view all

 Q&A from the Infragram community | learn more